Overview

 St Cecilia’s Hall and Music Museum visit

-St. Cecilia's Hall, opened in 1763, is Scotland's oldest purpose-built concert hall.
-You can hear 18th-century music in an 18th-century concert hall, played by 18th-century instruments.
-St. Cecilia's also contains an important collection of historical musical instruments, many of which are still playable!
+Opened in 1763, St Cecilia’s Hall is Scotland’s oldest purpose-built concert hall.
+Hear 18th-century music performed on period instruments in this historic venue, which also houses an important collection of musical instruments—many of which are still playable.

 Edinburgh performance